FormingWorlds/PROTEUS/README.md

 ## INSTALLATION

+1. Ensure that submodules are up to date

+        git submodule update --init --recursive

 1. Install SPIDER, making sure that the `spider` executable's location is in `$PATH`

 1. Get access to SOCRATES: https://code.metoffice.gov.uk/trac/home